SRJC Art 82 - Digital Photography Overview Rev. 08.14

 4. Printing Procedures

-5. Text and Image, Alternative approaches to graphic use of photographic materials
+5. Text and Image, Alternative approaches to graphic use of photographic

 6. Presentation Methods *Web/Internet